 Beginning with fiscal year 2019, and at least annually thereafter, the Treasurer shall measure and report its utilization of broker/dealers with headquarters located in the State of Illinois.
 The report shall be published on the Treasurer's official website.

 6.0 AUTHORIZED AND SUITABLE INVESTMENTS

-The following investments are authorized pursuant, subject to the Deposit of State Moneys Act (15 ILCS 520/22.5) and the Public Funds Investment Act (30 ILCS 235/2):
+The following investments are authorized pursuant, subject to the Deposit of State Moneys Act (15 ILCS 520/22.5):